dkim3110/c_mkproj/README.md

 `mkproj` is a lightweight, zero-dependency command-line utility written in C that automates the scaffolding of new C programming projects.
 It offers different initialization modes ranging from a barebones setup to a fully structured layout, alongside an auto-dependency tracking `Makefile`.

-Compatible with Linux and Windows (via MSYS2/MinGW or WSL)
+Compatible with Linux and Windows (via MSYS2/MinGW or WSL).

+*`mkproj` was originally made for personal use and is presented as is.*

 ## Requirements